Mirela89/IntroductionToRobotics/README.md

 * When you turn the red potentiometer, it changes the intensity or brightness of the red light in the LED.
 Turning it more makes the red color stronger.
 * Similarly, turning the green potentiometer changes the intensity of the green light, and turning the blue potentiometer changes the intensity of the blue light.
 * By adjusting the three potentiometers together, you can create different colors.
 For example, if you turn up the red and green potentiometers while keeping the blue one low, you get a yellowish color.
 If you turn up only the blue potentiometer, you get a blue color.
+  * [Watch the video](https://www.youtube.com/shorts/Y7U4Y1t5gCs) to see this functionality in action.
 * The code in your Arduino takes the readings from the potentiometers and uses them to control the LED's colors, so it's like having a set of color knobs for your light.
 This way, you can experiment and create various colors by blending different amounts of red, green, and blue.

 ```cpp